 If You Have a Lease

-In the event you trade your vehicle at a dealership, you are given a tax credit for the trade value of your old car.
-For example, if you are given $10,000 for your vehicle and the sales tax rate in your state is 7%, you would save $700 by not having to pay tax on the trade value of your old car.
+In the event you trade your vehicle at a dealership, you save in taxes versus selling on your own.
+For example, if you receive $10,000 for your vehicle and the sales tax rate in your state is 7 percent, you would save $700 by not having to pay tax on the trade value of your old car.
+The amount of capital gains tax you owed will depend on whether the gain is considered short-term or long-term, explains the IRS.